NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 I need a form for registering a recipient
 So that I can add a receiver of proposal grants to the list of known recipients

+**Acceptance criterias**

+- Verify that only moderators can access the UI and transactional contract methods
+- Verify that the recipients are stored on the contract for the sponsoring DAO

 ### Transaction history

 As a moderator
 I need a list of payment transactions from payment requests So that I can track the payment status of the payment requests I've made

+**Acceptance criterias**

+- Verify that only moderators can access the UI
+- Verify that the transaction history is retrieved from the DAO contract

 ### Create payment request

 As a moderator
 I need a for for creating a payment request
 So that I can register the details of recipient, amount, currency etc of a grant to be paid out to a recipient

+**Acceptance criterias**

+- Verify that only moderators can access the UI
+- Verify that only moderators can access the contract methods for creating a payment request
+- Verify that the payment request is crated on the DAO contract

 ## Trustees